maesfahani/maesfahani.github.io/index.md

 ---

 ## Honors & Awards
-- The Best Event Organizer Award, Nanyang Technological University(NTU), Singapore, 2021
+- Awarded for hosting the best event and team management by Nanyang Technological University (NTU) president, Prof. Subra Suresh, Singapore, 2021
 - *Selected as one of the top 200 young scientists* from all over the world to participate in the prestigious Heidelberg Laureate Forum (HLF),by HLF 2019,Germany, 2019
 - *€1000 Travel grant* to participate in the prestigious Heidelberg Laureate Forum (HLF), by HLF 2019, Germany, 2019
 - Shortlisted as *Top 6 Data Scientist Students* in South East Asia and Pacific by Airliquid, in Future Ready Data Challenge, Singapore, 2018